-Incoterms are the standard International trade agreements for the transport of commercial goods.
+Incoterms are the standard International transport agreements for commercial goods.
 These terms determine the division of liability and responsibility between the buyer and the seller.

 You can agree to the following matters by means of an incoterm:

-- Who is responsible for transport insurances, licenses, authorisations and other formalities?
+- Who is responsible for transport insurances, licenses, authorizations and other formalities?